Carlsbad Eye Care – Your Source for LASIK Eye Surgery in San Diego

 Since everyone’s eyes are different and unique, San Diego ophthalmologist Dr. Tracy will map your eyes carefully during your LASIK consultation.
 If appropriate for your treatment, a Wavescan machine will map your cornea before the procedure, to determine your custom treatment.

-During the actual LASIK procedure, Dr. Tracy creates a thin circular flap in the cornea using the Intralase laser.
+During the actual LASIK surgery, San Diego ophthalmologist Dr. Tracy creates a thin circular flap in the cornea using the Intralase laser.
 He then lifts the flap and uses the VISX Excimer laser to reshape the exposed corneal tissue based on your prescription and a custom map of your eye.
 Dr. Tracy then replaces the flap to its original position.
 The flap and the epithelium are allowed to heal naturally, which can take 1-3 days.
 Over subsequent weeks, the vision stabilizes as the cornea heals.
 This can take a few weeks to a few months, depending on how large your treatment was and your individual healing rate.

 Dr. Tracy uses only the Intra-LASIK method, which is a blade-free, all-laser procedure.
 Dr. Tracy has performed thousands of Intra-LASIK procedures and can help you decide on the best choice for your needs and lifestyle.